‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 Each offers huge benefits to any project manager who needs to deliver plan-driven projects.

 Your preparation for the PMP exam needs to be extensive.
-The principle PLI sets is that your career experience to date should give you most of the knowledge you need.
-But they will expect you to have a thorough knowledge of the PMBOK Guide as well – and more PM knowledge besides.
+The principle PMI sets is that your career experience to date should give you most of the knowledge you need.
+But they will expect you to have a thorough knowledge of the PMBOK Guide, Agile Practice Guide and more PM knowledge besides.

 Depending on your experience, ease of learning new material, and time available outside of your work, you’ll find preparation can take anything from 1 to 6 months, with two months of hard part-time study typical.

 PMI sets out a five-step registration process on its website.
 In summary, you need to:

 - Meet the eligibility criteria – this is important, as PMI audits a proportion of applications, so lying is dangerous!

 - …which PMI will then review

 The PMP exam consists of 180 questions, over 230 minutes and two 10-minute breaks.
 Questions are a combination of multiple-choice, multiple responses, matching, hot area, and limited fill-in-the-blank.

 To pass, we think you need an in-depth understanding of the PMBOK and Agile Practice Guide content, and how to apply it to real project situations.
 But you’ll also need to have gained learning and experience beyond the PMBOK Guide.
 The exam will take you well beyond the PMBOK Guide content alone.